mikeizbicki/cmc-csci046/week_00/git.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-This error is called a "merge conflict" and is one of the hardest concepts for new git users to understand.
+This error is called a *merge conflict* and is one of the hardest concepts for new git users to understand.
 Why did this happen?

 In our `bugfix` branch above, git automatically merged the `message.py` file for us.